oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 impact.
 However, *implementations* that use the TOSCA language may need to address a number of security considerations:

-- Service designers that publish TOSCA files or CSAR archives may need to guarantee the authenticity of their archives, files, and/or artifacts by digitally signing them.
+- *Authenticity Checks*: Service designers who publish TOSCA files or CSAR archives may need to guarantee the authenticity of their archives, files, and/or artifacts by digitally signing them.
+- *Integrity Checks*: Unauthorized modification of TOSCA files, CSAR files, or associated artifacts can lead to security vulnerabilities.
+TOSCA implementations may need to provide integrity checks for those entities.

-- TOSCA Orchestrators may need credentials to authenticate with and gain access to external implementations used by the services being orchestrated.
+- *Credentials Exposure*: TOSCA Orchestrators may need credentials to authenticate with and gain access to external implementations used by the services being orchestrated.
 Such credentials must not be stored in TOSCA service templates.
 Instead, Orchestrator implementations must provide mechanisms to store such credentials securely and keep them private.
+- *Confidential Information Exposure*: Several TOSCA modeling constructs, including artifacts, can be associated with confidential information, making them vulnerable to unauthorized access or exposure.
+- *Node Types Vulnerabilities*: Security requirements need to be enforced at the level of Node Types, indicating that vulnerabilities can arise from misconfigured or insecure Node Types in TOSCA modeling.
+- *Policy Attachment Risks*: The attachment of security policies to TOSCA entities introduces potential risks if the policies are not correctly defined or enforced, which could lead to security breaches.
+- *Artifact Management*: Artifacts in TOSCA can be manipulated or mismanaged, which may compromise the security of the modeled application files.
+- *CSAR Disassembly Risks*: During the import and export of CSAR files, there is a risk that sensitive information may be exposed if proper security measures are not implemented.
+- *Separation of Entities*: While separating TOSCA entities can ease reusability, it also creates potential attack vectors if the semantics and relationships among these entities are not well-defined or secured.

-Solutions for addressing these security considerations are implementation-specific and beyond the scope of this specification.
+This list is by no means intended to be comprehensive, and other security challenges may exist.
+Solutions for addressing security considerations are implementation-specific and beyond the scope of this specification.

 -------